akumar2709/Fides/Generative Training/ReadMe.md

 # Fides Generative Training

 Note - To start using the Generative Training framework, you need to train a verification model and a service model.
+The distillation folder provides the scripts to do so.

 GACN_cifar.py can be used train the detector on cifar10 or cifar100.
 Run -
 ```bash